We’ve spent most of this month reflecting on our impact and taking stock of what we do, how we do things and who is doing them.

 - “I wish we could do this all week because we all loved it.”

-- “it was the best day of my life the teachers where very kind i loved the biscuits”
+- “It was the best day of my life.
+The teachers were very kind I loved the biscuits”

 - “It was epic”

 - Out of 10, how would you rate the session?
 10000000000000000